 What you can ask

-The DBS information filtering rules introduced in 2013 had a significant impact on what information an organisation is legally entitled to ask for about an individual’s criminal history.
+The DBS information filtering rules introduced in 2013 and amended in Nov 2020 had a significant impact on what information an organisation is legally entitled to ask for about an individual’s criminal history.

 You can no longer simply ask for information about ‘any criminal convictions, formal warnings or cautions’ through either the DBS application form or the organisation’s self-declaration form.